 As a runner you need to be able to answer the following 3 questions:

 1. How many outs are there?
-2. Where are the runners?
+2. Where are the other runners?
 3. Should I run, stay, or tag up and run?

 Create your own unique website with customizable templates.